By Paul Taylor

 You would also need to use "Fibre Locking Spray" (sometimes called "Fibre Locking Mist").
 Whatever you call it though, four sprays from the product will hold hair in place, and eight will waterproof it.

-Well, I suppose one possible side effect of Nanogen’s Aquamatch product is that you might feel a bit silly using a giant crayon to color in your scalp!
+One other possible side effect from Nanogen’s Aquamatch product is that you might feel a bit silly using a giant crayon to color in your scalp!

-Other than that, you should be OK.
-All product ingredients have been tested as safe, so you shouldn’t experience any side effects from Nanogen at all.
+Other than all that, you should be OK.
+As stated above, the Nanogen site declares that the fiber product ingredients are non-toxic.
+So they should be safe, and you shouldn’t experience any side effects from these Nanogen products.

-But, there are other issues you need to know about.
+However, there are other issues you need to know about.
+So, continuing on from the previous page (Mane hair spray):

 Suppose you've been using a concealer for a few months (or even years?) and finally had enough.
 Perhaps your continued hair loss had reached a point of no return where your concealer fails to hide your hair loss any more.